itz-me-zappex/flux/README.md

 ## Known issues
 - Freezing online/multiplayer games by setting `cpu-limit` to `0%` causes disconnects.
 Use less aggressive CPU limit to allow game to send/receive packets.
 - Stuttery audio in unfocused game if CPU limit is pretty aggressive, that should be expected because `cpulimit` interrupts process with `SIGSTOP` and `SIGCONT` signals very frequently to limit CPU usage.
 If you use Pipewire with Wireplumber, you may want to mute process as described [here](#mute-process-audio-on-unfocus-pipewire--wireplumber).

+## Features
+- Freezing process on unfocus and unfreezing on focus
+- CPU limiting on unfocus and unlimiting on focus
+- FPS limiting on unfocus and unlimiting on focus (through MangoHud)
+- Reducing process priority on unfocus and restoring it on focus
+- Minimizing window on unfocus (useful for borderless windows only)
+- Command/scripts execution on focus and unfocus events to make user able extend daemon functionality
+- Configurable logging
+- Notifications support
+- Multiple identifiers you can set to avoid false positives
+- Does not require user interaction
+- Easy INI config
+- Ability to interact with window and process info obtained in daemon in commands/scripts specified in `exec-focus`, `exec-unfocus`, `lazy-exec-focus` and `lazy-exec-unfocus` using passed environment variables by daemon
+- Very low CPU usage

 ## Dependencies
 ### Arch Linux and dereatives